 - thin film

-Regardless of the cell type you chose for your panel, solar installations’ specifications show their expected lifespan, capacity, price, and other performance characteristics that define their energy output.
+Regardless of the cell type you chose for your panel, solar installation specifications show their expected lifespan, capacity, price, and other performance characteristics that define their energy output.
 The output can be measured with panel efficiency readings, wattage and size.
 Companies that specialise in solar panel installation can recommend the right options but the following factors are key when selecting the right fit for your lifestyle and home.

 The efficiency will depend on the panel’s technology and is not always an indicator of quality.

-Note: Higher efficiency panels usually cost more, too.
-But also, higher efficiency panels frequently use smaller areas; in other words, fewer panels.
-Smaller solar panel means a quicker installation, therefore less labour cost.
+Note: Higher efficiency panels usually cost more but use smaller areas; in other words, fewer panels.
+Smaller solar panels mean quicker installation, therefore less labour cost.

 Importance of panel wattage and size

-When choosing your solar system, it is vital to be familiar with the system size in watts.
-E.g. a 3kW system may be made up of fourteen 250 watt panels.
+When choosing your solar system, it’s vital to be familiar with the system size in watts.
+E.g., a 3kW system may be made up of fourteen 250-watt panels.
 This specification in watts is known as the rated peak power, which means the panel’s maximum generated power under test conditions.
 So what does panel wattage mean when generating energy?

 Large wattage systems will generate more energy in the installation, but energy generation depends on many external factors, such as:

-As a common rule, the year’s average energy generation can be estimated finding out the average peak sun hours per day.
-E.g. a 4kW system in Melbourne within average 4.6 peak sun hrs.
-Should generate approx. 14.5 kWh of electricity every day; usually more in summer than during winter.
+As a common rule, the year’s average energy generation can be estimated by finding out the average peak sun hours per day.
+For example, a 4kW system in Melbourne with an average of 4.6 peak sun hours should generate approximately 14.5 kWh of electricity every day; usually more in summer than during winter.

-According to Choice Magazine Australia, a conventional home uses 20kWh of energy a day.
-Thus, a 5kW solar system would generally meet most of such a house’s daytime power needs.
+According to Choice Magazine Australia, a conventional home uses 20kWh of energy a day, so a 5kW solar system would generally meet an average home’s daytime power needs.

 Panel quality and selection

-Quality cells are essential, but the overall manufacturing of the panel and system us also crucial.
-If the assembly process is substandard, specific issues that may shorten the solar panel lifetime may arise.
+Quality cells are essential, but the overall manufacturing of the panel and system is also crucial.
+If the assembly process is substandard, specific issues may shorten the solar panel lifetime.

-Sometimes crystalline cells get microcracks–this tiny cracks at a cell level can enlarge over time due to thermal cycling.
-In extreme weathers that vary drastically during the same day (hot during the day and very cold during the night) it is normal to get cracks.
-Also, poor handling practices may result in such an issue.
+Sometimes crystalline cells get microcracks.
+These are tiny cracks at a cell level that can enlarge over time due to thermal cycling.
+In extreme weathers that vary drastically during the same day (for instance, hot during the day and very cold during the night) it’s normal to get cracks.
+Also, poor handling practices may result in a similar issue.

 Microcracks can reduce the energy-generating capacity of the overall output.

 TIP: choose panels that have been manufactured to the highest standards.
-Some solar manufacturers may refer to the ‘tier system’ (tier 1, 2 or 3).
+We generally class solar manufacturers by a ‘tier system’ (tier 1, 2 or 3).